Shivadharushni-M/MindBlitz/README.md

-# Smart Study Assistant 🧠✨
+# MindBlitz- Smart Study Assistant

 AI-powered study companion that transforms any topic into an interactive learning experience.